monolithpl/half-a-crossword/README.md

 - import wordlists from text / word files by pasting
 - printer friendly (each puzzle fits onto one A4 page)
 - perfect for recycling vocabulary in ESL classrooms
-- tiny code / no external dependencies (no jquery or react = 15k !)
+- tiny code / no external dependencies / vanilla javascript (no jquery or react = 15k !)
 - elegant, responsive layout

 ### screenshot / example